hackerschoice/hackerschoice.github.io/segfault/faq/index.md

 1. **Why are my changes lost?**<a id="lost"></a>
    Data in your home directory and in /sec, /onion and /everyone are never lost.
 They are permanent (unless you delete the data).
 Data in (/usr, /tmp, ...) is only valid for the duration of the session and will disappear when you log out.
 You can use `apt install` and `pip install` etc but the package can only be used until you log out.
 Alternatively you can install any package to `/sec/usr` or [pay for an upgrade](../buy-an-upgrade).

+1. **What EXIT IP is used**
+   There are 3 or more _EXIT IP_ lines shown during log in.
+These are the VPN providers through which your outgoing traffic is routed.
+Each of your outgoing connections leaves through a different EXIT IP (multipath routing).
+The VPN Exit Nodes cycle every few days.

 1. **Is there a list of tools**
    The server comes with around 8GB of pre-installed tools.
 See the [full list](https://github.com/hackerschoice/segfault/blob/main/guest/Dockerfile).
 Let us know if any tool is missing and we can add it (permanently).